fscorrupt/awesome-stars/README.md

 ## C# #

+- [damienhaynes/TraktRater](https://github.com/damienhaynes/TraktRater) - TraktRater is a tool written in C# to help users transfer user episode, show and movie user ratings and watchlists from multiple media database sites around the web.
 - [lingarr-translate/lingarr](https://github.com/lingarr-translate/lingarr) - Lingarr is an application that supports both local and SaaS translation services to translate subtitle files into a specified target language.
 With automated translation options, Lingarr simplifies tr
 - [Crunchy-DL/Crunchy-Downloader](https://github.com/Crunchy-DL/Crunchy-Downloader) - A simple crunchyroll downloader that allows you to download your favorite series and episodes directly from Crunchyroll
 - [TechnitiumSoftware/DnsServer](https://github.com/TechnitiumSoftware/DnsServer) - Technitium DNS Server